 Trouble passing urine or changes in how your urine looks or smells

-Swelling in your hand, arm, or chest that gets worse or is not getting better a week or 2 after surgery
+Swelling in your hand, arm, or chest that gets worse or is not getting better a week or two after surgery

 Pain, redness, swelling, or warmth in an arm or leg